 Myth Buster: There is a period of time that I have to wait until we can settle property.

 There is no set time you should wait before you begin making arrangements for your property.
-You can begin dealing with this as soon as you separate, and in fact the sooner your property matters are formalised the better.
+You can begin dealing with this as soon as you separate.
+In fact, the sooner your property matters are formalised, the better.

-When you finalise your property settlement, all assets and liabilities of both parties are considered, including those obtained after separation.
+When you finalise your property settlement, all assets and liabilities of both parties are considered.
+This includes those obtained after separation.
 Likewise, any assets of the relationship that are no longer owned by either party (for example, if you or your former partner spent significant amounts of money) would no longer form part of the property pool.
 It is therefore best to secure a settlement as soon as possible following separation.

-If you’re looking for a wonderful family lawyer to assist you through these difficult times, get into contact with the team at Ruhl Family Law Centre today.
+If you’re looking for a lawyer to assist you through these times, get into contact with Ruhl Family Law Centre today.